vraoresearch/ZF2_tutorial/AA_Sample/README.md

 ## 2. Install ScnSocialAuth
 Follow the instructions on the Github page to install ScnSocialAuth.
 The instructions will require you to create a database instance using one of the supported formats.

 Also pay attention to the requirements listed.
 ScnSocialAuth depends on the ZF2 component Zfcuser among other components.
 The schemas for several popular database formats are provided.
-You will need to create database schemas for both Zfcuser (found in its zfc-user/data folder) and for ScnSocialAuth (found in its scn-social-auth/data folder).
-They should get installed under vendor.
+You will need to create database tables for both Zfcuser (found in its zfc-user/data folder) and for ScnSocialAuth (found in its scn-social-auth/data folder).

 Do not forget to copy the configuration files to your main /config/autoload folder:
 * Zfcuser:
-    > zfcuser.global.php
+    ** zfcuser.global.php
 * ScnSocialAuth:
-    > * scn-social-auth.global.php
+    ** scn-social-auth.global.php
-    > * scn-social-auth.local.php
+    ** scn-social-auth.local.php

 Leave these configurations at their default settings for now.

 Again test and see if your skeleton application is still loading properly.
 In addition append ''/user'' to your skeleton application url and check if you can see the sign-in screen.
 You should also be able to see a 'sign-up' link.
 Go ahead and click on it and register yourself.
 If all goes well, you should see an entry in the users table of the database.

-At this point, basic authentication is working.
+At this point, basic authentication should be working.

 Now open *scn-social-auth.global.php* and scroll towards the end and uncomment the line: